salaisuuxia/NXTLineFollow/README.md

 1 ultrasonic sensor on the front, to detect the presence of an obstacle.

 simply open the project file with Bricx, then download it to the robot.

+building instructions on creating the robot are available by opening buildingInstructions.lxf with Lego digital designer